rotelimelech/Blind-Delta-Algorithm/README.md

 ## Usage
 1. Set up Python 3.x and install required dependencies using pip install numpy scipy gmpy2.
-2. Open delta_search.py and adjust parameters in the main function.
+2. Open blind_delta.py and adjust parameters in the main function.
-3. Run the script with python delta_search.py.
+3. Run the script with python blind_delta.py.
-4. View the results in the generated CSV file that will have the name DeltaSearch<coefficients_lengths>_<co_min>_<co_max>.csv where coefficients_lengths, co_min, and co_max are the parameters supplied to the search function to define the search space.
+4. View the results in the generated CSV file that will have the name BlindDelta<coefficients_lengths>_<co_min>_<co_max>.csv where coefficients_lengths, co_min, and co_max are the parameters supplied to the search function to define the search space.